PACIFIC WOMEN ADVISORY BOARD

-The outcomes sought by the program include the following:
+The outcomes sought by the program are:

-- Women, and women’s interests, are increasingly and effectively represented and visible through leadership at all levels of decision-making.
+- Women, and women’s interests, are increasingly and effectively represented and visible through leadership at all levels of decision making.

 - Women have expanded economic opportunities to earn income and accumulate economic assets.